 Where can I learn how to apply Ipe Oil?

 For the best results using DeckWise Ipe Oil, utilize a high quality 3/8” nap roller, pad applicator or stain brush.
 When spraying, immediately back roll after each segment is covered for proper penetrative protection.
 To prevent overlap marks, begin at one edge and follow towards the end of the wooden boards.
 Apply Ipe Oil to small areas and keep 2-3 boards wet at all times.
 Always rub oil into the wood boards parallel to the grain of the wood.
 Completely wipe off any excess oil that does not soak in.
-For exterior home furniture, hand apply the finish into the hardwood grain using a soft cloth.
-Reapply oil depending on sun exposure and traffic areas every Spring and Fall to ensure a luxurious finish.

 How much Ipe Oil do I need to cover my deck?